Disease vector: Vector-borne zoonotic disease and human activity

+As an additional example of human involvement in transmission processes, some pathogens can be spread mechanically by humans.
 Humans can act as mechanical vectors for some diseases, such as Tobacco mosaic virus.
-TMV is a single-stranded RNA virus spread spread through physical contact.
+TMV is a single-stranded RNA virus spread through physical contact.
 Humans physically transmit the virus with their hands or tools from plant to plant.
 The concept of humans acting as a vector for TMV requires understanding the transmission dynamics and how human activity can play a role in spreading the virus among plants.
 Humans do not usually act as primary vectors for zoonotic diseases; however, they contribute to indirect transmission via human travel or trade aiding the spread of vector-borne diseases.
+Although this mechanical form of transmission differs from vector-borne zoonoses, it illustrates how human movement and activity can influence pathogen spread.